 Emma and her partner Martin recently moved to the Welsh coastal city of Swansea, and they were over the moon to find this apartment space on the top floor of a renovated old social club.
 The open beams lend it an industrial feel, but with its soft furnishings and minimal cozy look it’s definitely got Scandinavian styling.
-Could that be thanks to Emma’s Swedish heritage?
+Could this Scandinavian inspired home be thanks to Emma’s Swedish heritage?

-Emma is originally from Sweden, although over the last 10 years she has lived in Scotland as well as a couple of years in Los Angeles.
-For the last 10 months she has been in Wales, living with her partner of 11 years.
-Emma works for Swansea University as Student Communications Officer, while Martin is a surgeon specializing in plastic and reconstructive surgery.
+Emma is originally from Sweden.
+Over the last 10 years, however, she has spent time in Scotland as well as Los Angeles.
+More recently, for the last 10 months, she has been in Wales, living with her partner of 11 years.
+Emma works for Swansea University as a Student Communications Officer.
+Meanwhile, her partner Martin is a surgeon specializing in plastic and reconstructive surgery.

-The main space in the house is this open plan area, with a living room, dining room space, and a kitchen.
+The main space in this Scandinavian inspired home is this open plan area, with a living room, dining room space, and a kitchen.

-The building was originally used as a Conservative Social Club built in the early 1900s, with a series of ballrooms, bars, and restaurants.
-After sitting unoccupied for a number of years, it has been developed into eight modern apartments, with a nod to the building’s heritage past.
+This building was originally used as a Conservative Social Club built in the early 1900s.
+During that era, the building boasted a series of ballrooms, bars, and restaurants.
+After sitting unoccupied for a number of years, it has been developed into eight modern apartments.
+Each space nods back to the building’s heritage past.